laiducanh/laiducanh.github.io/_posts/2025-04-03-announcement-2.md

 ---
-title: "Announcement #02: Update to the article *Orbitals of a Hydrogen atom*"
+title: "Announcement #02: Update to the article <em>Orbitals of a Hydrogen atom<em>"
 categories: [Announcement]
 ---